george-hall-wtsi/GRIn/README.md

 ##### The Upper Cutoff

 We use the upper cutoff to exclude k-mers which are probably due to PCR duplication or other sequencing biases.
-It is set to the mid point of the first 6-datapoint window after the k-mer depth in which the mean difference between neighbouring points is less than a 'difference cutoff'.
+It is set to the mid point of the second 6-datapoint window after the k-mer depth in which the mean difference between neighbouring points is less than a 'difference cutoff'.
 This difference cutoff is initially set to 0.
 If the entire histogram is examined and no Upper Cutoff can be determined using this method, the difference cutoff is increased to 0.1, and the process repeats.
-This happens four more times if the Upper Cutoff setting procedure is unsuccessful, with the difference cutoff taking the values 0.5, 1, 2, and 5.
+This happens up to four more times if the Upper Cutoff setting procedure is unsuccessful, with the values of the difference cutoff following the sequence 0.5 -> 1 -> 2 -> 5.
 At this point, if the setting of the Upper Cutoff as still not been successful, it is set to 20 * the k-mer depth.

 ##### Diagram with cutoffs labelled